ankane/searchkick/README.md

 rake searchkick:reindex CLASS=Product
 ```

+**Note:** For zero downtime deployment, temporarily set `conversions: false` in your search calls until the data is reindexed.

 This can make a huge difference on the quality of your search.

 For a more performant way to reindex conversion data, check out [performant conversions](#performant-conversions).